lmns-solutions/arduino-interactive-lessons/advancedio/oled.md

 Organic light-emitting diode ([OLED](https://en.wikipedia.org/wiki/OLED)) displays are relatively new technology, increasingly used in TVs, computer monitors, smartphones, and handheld game consoles.
 Unlike LCDs, which require backlighting, each OLED pixel generates its own light providing superior contrast and color control.

 In this lesson, we will be using the [monochrome (black-and-white) OLED displays](https://learn.adafruit.com/monochrome-oled-breakouts) from Adafruit along with their display control and graphics libraries.
-To do so, we need to install some [ libraries](oled-libraries.md).
+To do so, we need to install some {% include tlink.html id='advancedio-oled-libraries' text=' libraries' %}.

 <!-- TODO: add in examples of where OLEDs are used.
 Like the Fitbit Charge: https://www.microcontrollertips.com/inside-fitbit-charge/ -->